Compositional Separation of Control Flow and Data Flow: Related Work

-Existing compositional approaches built upon Petri net foundations rely on the notion of open places which collectively form an interface to the external world.
-These specially designated places are particularly used by open Petri nets (ONets) \cite{baez_open_2020} to construct complex behaviours from simpler ones.
+Existing compositional approaches built upon Petri net foundations rely on the notion of open interfaces to the external world.
+Specially designated open places are particularly used by open Petri nets (ONets) \cite{baez_open_2020} to construct complex behaviours from simpler ones.
 In this framework, ONet composition is realised by gluing the output places of one net with the input places of another.
 As this composition mechanism is characterised as a pushout in a categorical setting \cite{baldan_compositional_2005}, ONets are compositional.
 An ONet morphism resembles a computon morphism in the sense that input and output places can be preserved upon transformation (see Proposition \ref{prop:computon-morphism-inports-outports}).
-Nevertheless, like Definition \ref{def:pushout-computation}, a pushout operation just serves for merging two ONets via a common object so that there are no specific operators for explicitly defining sequential or parallel composites (i.e., ONets do not encapsulate control flow).
-Petri box calculus \cite{best_box_2002}, Open WF-nets \cite{wolf_does_2009}, Whole-grain Petri nets \cite{kock_whole-grain_2022}, Petri nets with interface \cite{baldan_modular_2015}, nets with boundaries \cite{bruni_connector_2013} and Petri net components \cite{kindler_compositional_1997} also rely on the notion of open places as interfaces.
-Like ONets, all these Petri-net-based approaches neither encapsulate control flow nor separate data from control.
+Nevertheless, like Definition \ref{def:pushout-computation}, a pushout operation just serves for merging two ONets via a common object so that there are no specific operators for explicitly defining sequential, parallel, branching or iterative composites (i.e., ONets do not encapsulate explicit control flow).
+Petri box calculus \cite{best_box_2002}, Open WF-nets \cite{wolf_does_2009}, Petri nets with interface \cite{baldan_modular_2015}, nets with boundaries \cite{bruni_connector_2013} and Petri net components \cite{kindler_compositional_1997} also rely on the notion of open interfaces.
+Like ONets, all these Petri-net-based approaches do not separate data from control.